Skip to content

 After python create_world.py finishes, sanity-check:

-2. output/2021/world_state.h5 — open in Python with h5py to inspect the exported groups (population, geography, venues, relationships).
+2. output/2021/world_state.h5, which you can open in Python with h5py to inspect the exported groups: population, geography, venues, relationships.
+A default run produces this file and nothing else.

 Tests live in tests/.
 Run pytest to verify nothing is broken before/after a change.